-Healthy and Improving Balance Sheet Provides Significant Financial Flexibility
+Healthy Balance Sheet with Ample Liquidity Provides Significant Financial Flexibility

-Expected Growth in Adjusted EBITDA^(a) and Declining CapEx Driving Cash Flow
+Expected Growth in Adjusted EBITDA^(a) and Declining Growth CapEx Driving Increased Cash Flow^(b)

-Attractive Current Yield w/ Significant Distribution Coverage
+Attractive Current Yield with Significant Distribution Coverage

-Well Positioned to Increase Return of Capital to Everyone in Capital Structure
+Positioned to Increase Return of Capital to Everyone in Capital Structure

-(a) We are unable to provide a reconciliation of the forward-looking Adjusted EBITDA, a non-GAAP financial measure, to its most directly comparable GAAP financial measure because the information necessary for quantitative reconciliations of Adjusted EBITDA to its most directly comparable GAAP financial measure is not available to us without unreasonable efforts.
-The probable significance of providing the forward-looking Adjusted EBITDA without directly comparable GAAP financial measure is that such non-GAAP financial measure may be materially different from the corresponding GAAP financial measure.
+(a) We are unable to provide a reconciliation of the forward-looking Adjusted EBITDA, a non-GAAP financial measure, to its most directly comparable GAAP financial measure is not available to us without unreasonable efforts.
+The probable significance of providing the forward-looking Adjusted EBITDA without directly comparable GAAP financial measure is that such non-GAAP financial measure measure may be materially different from the corresponding GAAP financial measure.